Ryvenay/AFP2/doc/Test/Test Plan.md

 - Complete migration test.
 - Check response time of queries and fine tune them if necessary.
 - Test data retrieved from your database is shown accurately in your web page

+###	Compatibility Testing

+Compatibility tests ensures that your web page displays correctly across different devices.
+This includes:

+- Browser Compatibility Test: Same website in different browsers will display differently.
+We need to test if the web application is being displayed correctly across browsers, JavaScript, AJAX and authentication is working fine.
+It is also mandatory to check for Mobile Browser Compatibility.

+- The rendering of web elements like buttons, text fields etc. changes with change in Operating System.
+We must make sure the website works fine for various combination of Operating systems such as Windows, Linux, Mac and Browsers such as Firefox, Internet Explorer, Safari etc.